-- [15] The Supreme Court observed that a history of non-cooperation and/or delay by an applicant might be relevant. - [16] This Court notes that Mr Peita provided a formal application with reasons within the time directed by the Court.
-The Court is not aware of any history of non-cooperation and/or delay by Mr Peita.
+[15] The Supreme Court observed that a history of non-cooperation and/or delay by an applicant might be relevant.

+[16] This Court notes that the submissions in support of Mr Le Feuvre's application for leave were provided within the time directed by the Court.
+The Court is not aware of any history of non-cooperation and/or delay by Mr Le Feuvre.